hoc-labs/git-bash-shell/README.md

 # Git Bash Shell Practice

-The main purpose of this assignment is to get some practice using the Bash Shell to issue commands and to get comfortable with the ones you will use most frequently.
+The main purpose of this assignment is to get some practice using the Bash Shell to issue commands and to get comfortable with the ones you will use most frequently, such as working with files and directories and git repositories.

+#### Creating Directories and Files
 You're going to practice creating a few directories and files so that you can navigate around them and learn some commands.

 Before you start, make sure you are in the folder created for the assignment repository within your course folder.

-#### Creating Directories and Files

 | task | command |
 | :--- | :--- |